Swede Halbrook: Professional career

-Halbrook signed with the Wichita Vickers in 1956, where he played five seasons and led the team to the national AAU title in 1959.
+Halbrook joined the Wichita Vickers of the National Industrial Basketball League in 1955.
+He played six seasons and led the team to the national AAU title in 1959.
 The next year, he was selected to play for the Syracuse Nationals.

-He played in 79 games for them in the 1960–61 season, with his team making it to the NBA playoffs and finishing the season in third place.
-Halbrook was a key presence in many of the Nationals' victories, including a 3-game series sweep over Wilt Chamberlain and the Philadelphia Warriors.
-Syracuse coach Alex Hannum told an Oregonian reporter that "Wilt was really concerned with Swede...Wilt never had to look anyone in the eye and he would get more involved in trying to outplay Swede than he would in trying to win the game."
+Halbrook played in 79 games in the 1960–61 season, which saw the third-place Nationals earn an NBA playoffs berth.
+The rookie was a major factor in several games, none moreso than in the Eastern Conference semi-finals, where the Nats swept a hard-fought, three-game series against sophomore sensation Wilt Chamberlain and the Philadelphia Warriors.
+Halbook was particularly effective in the first two games.
+In the series opener, he contributed 15 points and 15 rebounds in a 115–108 triumph at home.
+The big guy followed with 12 points and a dozen rebounds in a 115-114 road victory.
+Meanwhile, the center tandem of Halbrook and veteran Johnny Kerr held Chamberlain below his regular-season averages at the other end.
+As Syracuse coach Alex Hannum told the Oregonian, "Wilt was really concerned with Swede ...
+Wilt never had to look anyone in the eye and he would get more involved in trying to outplay Swede than he would in trying to win the game."

-The following season, he played in 64 games for the Nationals, that season marking the end of his professional career.
+The following season, Halbrook played in 64 games for the Nationals, that season marking the end of his professional career.
 He remained the tallest player in NBA history until the 1982 draft brought Mark Eaton and Chuck Nevitt into the league.

 Personal life

 Off-court issues cut short both Halbrook's college and professional careers.
 He would reportedly go missing for days, sometimes weeks at a time without explanation.
 Oregon State coach Gill was forced to cut him from the team after only two seasons for skipping class so often.
 Nationals coach Hannum is quoted to have said that "He could have had a worthwhile career if he had taken care of himself.
 During his second season, he disappeared for a week and we sent the police out to look for him.
 But they couldn’t find a 7-footer!
 He came back on his own but he never would tell me where he had been."

-Swede moved to Portland, Oregon after being released from the Nationals and worked at a variety of odd jobs for the remainder of his life.
+Swede moved back to Portland, Oregon after being released from the Nationals and worked at a variety of odd jobs for the remainder of his life.
 In later life, he worked as a circus clown and was given the title of the "World's Tallest Clown".
 He died of a heart attack on April 5, 1988, on a Portland city bus.